henock/dotfiles/README.md

-## Henock's dotfiles (Cloned from Mathias’s dotfiles) and updated to my liking.
+## Henock's dotfiles (forked from Mathias’s dotfiles) and updated to my liking.

 ![Screenshot of my shell prompt](dotfiles-screenshot.png)